WillPower3309/awesome-dotfiles/README.md

 3. navigate to the `awesome` folder and place your desired wallpapers into the `wallpaper` folder, ensuring that you follow the naming conventions
 4. edit the `apps.lua` file to define your desired default and startup applications
 5. edit the `widgets/wifi.lua` file and ensure that the `local interface` variable matches your wifi interface
-6. optional: edit the `keys.lua` file to change / add keybinds.
-Please refer to the [Folder Structure](#folderStructure) section of the readme to learn about how the file structure is laid out
+6. optional: edit the `keys.lua` file to change / add keybinds

 <a name="appTheming"></a>
 ## Application Theming ##